 35.6 x 28.6 cm

 Edition of 25 + 5 AP, signed on back, numbered

 900 € (incl.
 13% VAT, excl. shipping costs)

-Price for the last two editions.
+Price for the last edition (number 3).

 In his new edition for Spike, the Los Angeles-based photographer Torbjørn Rødland brings together three of his recurring motifs – stripes, a ladder, and a figure looking into the distance.
 In the mid-1990s, Rødland’s Rückenfigur – a figure turned away from the viewer – represented and mirrored both photographer and gallery visitor in front of an already mediated landscape.
 Ladders in Rødland’s work seem to represent consciousness evolving and devolving, and his consistent attraction to stripes may be a carry-over from his teenage career as a political and editorial cartoonist, putting black lines on white paper.
 Here and elsewhere, Rødland’s work makes use of discarded symbols, forms, and aesthetic ideals – including beauty itself – in an attempt to re-energize the art of photography in a world of memes.